cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 ## Impact on eJournal Collections

-Although ebooks likely represent the biggest impact on public library budgets, academic libraries are largely concerned with scholarly journals.
+Although ebooks likely represent the biggest impact on public library budgets, academic libraries are more concerned with scholarly journals.
 Like Sanchez (2015), [Bosch, Albee, & Henderson (2018)][bosch2018] show that the major issue is that academic library budgets are declining or holding flat even though prices continue to increase for journal titles and at the same time that more articles are published.
 This raises an interesting phenomenon: although researchers are hurt by the lack of access to research,